I Could’ve Been The Kid In That Bullying Video. The Violence Needs To Stop

 And that’s how I’ve been ever since.

-By senior year of college I was runner up for homecoming king at a college of 27,000.
+By senior year of college I was first runner up for homecoming king at a college of 27,000.
 Me.
-The skinny little unpopular freak who was called ugly and stupid and “a fag who would never get a date.”
+The skinny little unpopular freak who was called ugly and stupid not that long before.

 So to anyone out there being bullied: Don’t compromise.
 You’re not the one who needs to change.
 THEY ARE.
 To hell with them.
-You’re beautiful because you’re unique and they’re jealous because they’re not.
+You’re beautiful because you’re unique and they’re jealous because they’re afraid to be, or, even worse, deep down they’re scared that they’re not.

 To anyone out there who can make a difference in a kid’s life: Do it.
 Be that person!
 Be that mentor they need, that I had, that helped save me.